What Dental Services Does Medicaid Cover for Adults?

 • Periodontal (gum) treatment

-The best way for Medicaid enrollees to find out exactly what dental benefits are available to them is to check with their state Medicaid agency.
-Most states provide detailed information on adult dental coverage and participating providers on their Medicaid website or member handbooks.
+To find out exactly what dental benefits are available, Medicaid enrollees should check with their state Medicaid agency.
+Most states provide detailed information on adult dental coverage and participating providers through their Medicaid websites or member handbooks.

-In addition to general coverage for adult enrollees, some states provide enhanced dental benefits to certain higher-risk populations on Medicaid, such as:
+In addition to general coverage for adult enrollees, some states offer enhanced dental benefits for specific higher-risk populations on Medicaid:

-• Pregnant individuals: Gum disease during pregnancy is linked to adverse outcomes like premature birth and low birthweight.
-As of 2022, all states offer some level of dental coverage for pregnant Medicaid recipients, though the scope of services varies.
+• Pregnant Individuals: Gum disease during pregnancy is linked to serious outcomes like premature birth and low birth weight.
+As of 2022, all states offer some level of dental coverage for pregnant Medicaid recipients; however, the extent of services varies.

-• Elderly and disabled: Poor oral health in older adults and those with disabilities can worsen chronic health problems and impact quality of life.
-Some states have expanded dental benefits to these groups, even if general coverage is limited.
+• Elderly and Disabled Adults: Poor oral health among older adults and those with disabilities can exacerbate chronic health issues and diminish quality of life.
+Some states have expanded dental benefits specifically for these groups.

-• Adults with chronic conditions: Research shows providing dental care to Medicaid enrollees with diabetes, heart disease and other chronic illnesses can improve health and lower medical costs.
-A few innovative states have piloted dental coverage for these groups.
+• Adults with Chronic Conditions: Research indicates that providing dental care to Medicaid enrollees with conditions like diabetes and heart disease can improve health outcomes and reduce medical costs.
+A few innovative states have piloted specialized dental coverage for these populations.

-Targeting dental benefits to high-risk adult populations on Medicaid can be a cost-effective way for states to improve health outcomes.
-However, many advocates argue all low-income adults need access to comprehensive oral health care for better overall health and wellbeing.
+Targeting dental benefits toward high-risk adult populations on Medicaid can be a cost-effective strategy for improving overall health outcomes.
+Nevertheless, many advocates argue that all low-income adults deserve access to comprehensive oral health care.

-Studies show that providing dental insurance through Medicaid makes a difference in adults’ access to care and oral health status.
-Low-income adults in states with extensive Medicaid dental benefits are more likely to have a dental visit and less likely to have untreated tooth decay, compared to those in states with no or emergency-only coverage.
+• Adults in states with extensive Medicaid dental benefits are more likely to visit a dentist and less likely to experience untreated tooth decay compared to those in states with no or emergency-only coverage.

-While expanding Medicaid adult dental benefits is an important first step, other barriers to accessing care remain.
-Only about one-third of dentists nationwide accept Medicaid patients, citing low reimbursement rates and administrative burdens as reasons why.
-This can make it difficult for enrollees to find Medicaid providers, especially in rural or underserved areas.
+Despite the expansion of Medicaid adult dental benefits, significant barriers remain.
+Approximately one-third of dentists nationwide accept Medicaid patients due to low reimbursement rates and administrative burdens.
+This situation makes it challenging for enrollees to find providers—especially in rural or underserved areas.

 • Streamlining provider credentialing and claims processes